Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 // However, you could equally use the middle knuckle as the origin.
 // Math doesn't care.

-// lineAB - Line from knuckle to tip let lineAB = middleKnucklePosition - middleFingerTipPosition
+// lineAB - Line from middle finger tip to knuckle (destination - source) let lineAB = middleKnucklePosition - middleFingerTipPosition

-// lineAP - Position of thumb tip relative to middle finger tip
+// lineAP - Position of the thumb tip in this local coordinate system
+//          (in other words, the thumb tip's position relative to middle finger tip)
-//        - The point we're going to project onto lineAB let lineAP = thumbPosition - middleFingerTipPosition
+//        - This is the point we're going to project onto lineAB let lineAP = thumbPosition - middleFingerTipPosition
 ```